-- Drills: Drills are a great option for people who don’t have a ton of experience cutting nails or your pet has a bit of anxiety when it comes to having their nails cut.
+- Drills, or Dremel tools, are a great option if you don’t have a ton of experience cutting pets’ nails or your pet has a bit of anxiety when it comes to having their nails cut.
 The main downside of nail drills is that they can be bulky and a little loud for some users.

-The Best Pet Nail Trimmer for 2022 – Reviewed and Ranked FAQs (Frequently Asked Questions)
+The Best Pet Nail Trimmers: Ranked and Reviewed FAQs (Frequently Asked Questions)